What will you be doing?

 - Confident presentation and storytelling abilities

-- Experience collaborating in multifunctional teams
+- Experience collaborating in multifunctional teams as the industrial design lead

 - Affinity with frog’s values, and a passion for creating products that meet peoples functional and emotional needs